whefter/puppet-syncthing/README.md

 #####`home_path`

 The home path for this instance.
 Where the configuration file and all certificates are stored.
 Mandatory parameter, will be created by Syncthing if not present.

+#####`create_home_path`

+Attempt to recursively create the passed home path prior to calling Syncthing to generate the configuration/certificates.
+This will be called in the context of the user identified by `daemon_uid`.

 #####`daemon_uid`